choishingwan/PRSice/docs/step_by_step.md

 3. Calculate the empirical p-value once all p-value thresholds have been processed

-As we re-seed the random number generator for each p-value threshold, we ensure the random phenotypes generated in each p-value thresholds to be identical, therefore allowing us to reuse the calculated PRS, and also reuse the decomosed matrix, which leads to significant speed up of the permutation process.
+As we re-seed the random number generator for each p-value threshold, we ensure the random phenotypes generated in each p-value thresholds are identical, allowing us to reuse the calculated PRS and the decomosed matrix, which leads to significant speed up of the permutation process.